secure-software-engineering/rose/docs/repository.md

 ## Configuration File

-Every repository must have one configuration file named `rose3config.json`, reachable at `http://X/Y/config.json` if `http://X/Y/` is the URL of the repository.
+Every repository must have one configuration file.
 This configuration file contains a JSON object with the following fields:

 ### User Settings